Pillar Point Harbor and Venice Beach Bacteria TMDL

 TMDL Development Process

-NEW - October 13, 2020 A proposed Basin Plan amendment to establish a Total Maximum Daily Load (TMDL) for bacteria in Pillar Point Harbor and Venice Beach and to incorporate state-wide bacteria objectives into the Basin Plan is available for public review.
-The public comment period ends on December 1, 2020.
+Public review documents for a proposed Basin Plan amendment to establish a Bacteria Total Maximum Daily Load (TMDL) for the beaches in Pillar Point Harbor and Venice Beach.
+The public comment period ended on December 1, 2020.

 - Notice of Public Hearing and notice of filing a Draft Environmental Document for Bacteria TMDL in Pillar Point Harbor and Venice Beach